suncoast-devs/student-resumes/README.md

 # student-resumes

-This is the location for Cohort XII resumes to be shared with employers.
+This is the location for Cohort XIII resumes to be shared with employers.